valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/nw_readme.md

    1. **Try it out**, then
    2. **execute**

-You can examine the variables, step, etc.
+Your breakpoint will be hit; you can examine the variables, step, etc.

 <figure><img src="https://github.com/valhuber/ApiLogicServer/raw/main/images/docker/VSCode/nw-readme/customize-api.png"></figure>